 Keep a Record of All Expenses and Communications

 Following the accident, maintain thorough records of all expenses related to the accident for use in the accident case, such as medical bills, vehicle repairs, and lost wages.
 Additionally, keep a detailed record of any communications with insurance companies, medical providers, or other parties involved in the accident case.
-This documentation can be crucial for supporting your insurance or legal case.
+This documentation can be crucial for supporting your insurance claim or legal case.

 Being involved in a car or truck accident can be a traumatic experience.
 By following these steps—assessing safety, calling the police, exchanging information, documenting the scene, seeking medical attention, contacting your insurance company, consulting with an attorney, and keeping thorough records—you can protect your well-being, safeguard your legal rights, and improve your chances of receiving fair compensation for your injuries and losses.